-In a victory for bookstores, the Supreme Court in 1959 overturned a California law that criminalized the sale of obscene books, saying it was too vague and could reduce the free dissemination of ideas.
+Smith v.
+California (1959) overturned a California law that criminalized the sale of obscene books, saying it violated the First Amendment.
 A bookstore owner had sold a book that authorities considered obscene, but he had not read the book nor did he know it could be considered obscene under local and state law.
-The Court said the law violated the First Amendment, though it did not rule on whether the book was obscene.
 (Photo of a bookstore, "Broadstairs bookstore" by weldonwk is licensed under CC BY 2.0 )

 In Smith v.
 California, 361 U.S. 147 (1959), the Supreme Court held unanimously that the First Amendment rights of a Los Angeles bookstore owner had been violated when he was held criminally liable and sentenced to 30 days in jail in 1956 for selling the pulp novel Sweeter Than Life, by Mark Tryon.